Skip to Main Content

 What to Expect:

-Cumulative Distance Range: 22 – 50 km (13 – 30 miles)
+Cumulative Distance Range: 21 – 53 km (13 – 32 miles)

 Included Meals: Breakfast, Dinner

-After a lavish breakfast buffet, take a short journey to the heart of Lima Valley to cycle through lush vineyards and quaint Portuguese villages.
+After a lavish breakfast buffet, take a short journey to the heart of the Lima Valley to cycle through lush vineyards and quaint Portuguese villages.
 Then follow the river to Ponte de Lima, the oldest chartered town in Portugal.
-Enjoy the stroll in this pretty riverside town, named for the long medieval bridge that spans the Lima River, before you board our private coach to a bucolic farming landscape draped with hillside vineyards and dotted with beautiful manor houses known as paços, small country palaces that once served as rest stops for kings during their travels through the countryside.
-Like royalty of old, you too will use one as a rest stop—the Paço de Calheiros, owned and operated by the family of Count Calheiros since medieval times.
-The present-day family home was built in the 17th century.
-Its stalwart structures and three-foot granite wall have stood the test of time.
-You may stroll the grounds and admire breathtaking views of the Lima Valley.
-If the day is clear, you might also glimpse the Atlantic Ocean.
-Get to know your host, Count Calheiros, over a lunch accompanied by vinho verde wines harvested from his vineyards.
-After this reinvigorating respite, shuttle back to your hotel.
+Enjoy a stroll through this charming riverside town, named for the long medieval bridge that spans the Lima River, before boarding our private coach to a bucolic farming region draped in hillside vineyards and dotted with elegant manor houses known as paços—small country palaces that once served as royal rest stops during journeys through the countryside.

 Today’s Ride Choices

-Morning Nogueira to Ponte de Lima — 27 km (16 miles)
+Morning: Nogueira to Ponte de Lima — 27 km (16 miles)

 What to Expect: